lbke/ssr-theory/readme.md

 Therefore, build-time rendering can be redefined as a server-side pre-computation of a handful requests the end-user may or may not make against the server.
 The initial input is still an HTTP request, only the render moment differs with per-request SSR.

-#### Steps of server-side rendering
+#### Steps of server-side rendering at runtime

-Per-request server-side rendering can be split in following steps:
+When a user access a web page, per-request server-side rendering can be split in following steps:

-1. For a given request, select the right template.
-Most often based on the URL, but it could be based on other request attributes such as cookies, request headers, etc.
+1. For a given request, select the right template depending on the HTTP request attributes.
 2. Compute the props of the template based on user's request.
 This step simply translates the HTTP request into a set of attributes that makes more sense in the business domain.
 Technically, this is not strictly needed for server-side rendering, the request could be directly passed to the render function.
 3. Render the page, by feeding the page template with the right props.

 Request-time rendering does this for every HTTP request.

-Build-time rendering does this in advance, at build-time, for a handful of precomputed HTTP requests.
+Build-time rendering does mainly the same thing, but in advance, at build-time, for a handful of precomputed HTTP requests.
 Then, when an HTTP request is received, the server will simply return the right rendered page.

-Build-time rendering is simply the introduction of a preliminary, optional step:
+Build-time rendering behaves as follow:

 0. Prerender the pages for various requests (see steps above)
-1. Same as above (select the right template)
+1. Same as for per-request SSR: select the right template based on the request.
+Most often based on the URL, but it could be based on other request attributes such as cookies, request headers, etc.
 2. Return the pre-rendered content (no need for an additional computation)
 3. Render the page, by feeding the page template with the right props.